Develop expertise in digital marketing and business management with a specialised online MBA.

-Specialising in Marketing as part of your MBA studies further qualifies you for executive marketing roles.
-If you start the program without a background in marketing, the degree may create new opportunities in the field.
-Marketing courses are typically developed by academic and industry experts.
+Specialising in Marketing as part of your MBA studies further qualifies you for executive roles.
+If you start the program without a background in the field, the degree may create new opportunities.
+Courses are typically developed by academic and industry experts.

-There isn't really a downside to majoring in Marketing or Digital Marketing.
-We'd only say that, if you want to maximise your technical marketing skills at an early stage of your career, a Masters in Digital Marketing may be more appropriate.
+There isn't really a downside to choosing the major.
+We'd only say that, if you want to maximise your technical marketing skills at an early stage of your career, a Masters in Digital Marketing or other specialist course may be more appropriate.

-You can use an MBA (Marketing), MBA (Digital Marketing) or MBA (Marketing Management) in at least three different ways.
+You can use an MBA with a marketing major in at least three different ways.

-- If you're new to marketing, you can use the skills and qualification to pivot into the marketing industry.
+- If you're new to being a marketer, you can use the skills and qualification to pivot into the industry.
 You'll probably have to start with entry-level roles and do further training, but you have a masters that removes any barriers to how far you could go.

-- If you're already a marketing professional, the MBA may help you be promoted to senior marketing roles.
+- If you're already a marketing professional, the degree may help you be promoted to senior roles.
 Holding an MBA is a signal of ambition and competency for management and leadership jobs.

-- Anyone can, sooner or later, use a marketing MBA to compete for general management positions.
+- Anyone can, sooner or later, use the degree to compete for general management positions.
 An MBA is a general management qualification.
-A marketing or marketing management major is also relevant to senior managerial jobs since marketing is essential to drive business growth.
+The specialisation is also relevant to senior managerial jobs since marketing is essential to drive business growth.

 A typical MBA program consists of 12 subjects, which equates to 3 semesters or 1.5 years of full-time study at a campus (or 3 years part-time).